French Imperial Navy: Initial Plans & Changes

-Napoleon had been planning an invasion of England for some time, with the first Army of England gathering on the Channel coast in 1798.
+Napoleon's planned invasion of the United Kingdom had been in the works for some time, with the first Army of England gathering on the Channel coast in 1798.
 Napoleon's concentration on campaigns in Egypt and Austria, and the Peace of Amiens caused these plans to be shelved in 1802.
 The resumption of hostilities in 1803 led to their revival, and forces were gathered outside Boulogne in large military camps in preparation for the assembling of the invasion flotilla.
 The Royal Navy was the main obstacle to a successful invasion, but Napoleon declared that his fleet need only be masters of the Channel for six hours and the crossing could be effected.
 Though the intended departure points were known and were being closely blockaded by the Royal Navy, First Lord of the Admiralty Lord Melville was short of ships.
 If a combined Franco-Spanish fleet were to force the Navy from its station for even a short while, the French invasion force might succeed in crossing unmolested.
 The French aimed to achieve at least temporary control of the Channel, while the British aimed to prevent this at all costs.